eliteprox/ai-worker/runner/dev/install/comfyui/README.md

 This will open the `runner` folder inside the Dev Container, allowing you to develop within the containerized environment.

 ### Install Conda Environment
+Note: Make sure to run `deactivate` first to get out of the pyenv from ai:runner base before activating any conda environments

 Within the running container:
 ```
 cd dev/install/comfui